 Winter months are dreary in New York City, but perhaps none so much as January 2021.
 Cold air and gray clouds blew between the skyscrapers as the world below remained stuck in the pandemic’s icy grip.

 As word spread, so, too, did people’s curiosity.
-In New York City, the term Snowy Owl spiked about ninefold on Google Trends[*] as residents wanted to learn about the species — and how one ended up in their backyard.
+In New York City, Google searches for the term Snowy Owl spiked as residents wanted to learn about the species — and how one ended up in their backyard.
 New York’s Snowy Owl was as much a story about one special bird as the humans who took notice of it.

 Chart: Snowy Owl Search Interest